 *****

 What is the Jump Shot for Health Challenge: Jump Shot for Health is a four-part steps challenge aimed at fostering participation in the Be Well SHBP® well-being program and encouraging physical and mental well-being through increased movement.
 Created with Georgia in mind, this program will inspire physical activity, promote healthy interactive space for participants to track their daily steps progress, and compete against other teams for the chance to support a Title 1 school in your community.
-Learn more by visiting Bewell.shbp.com/jump-shot-for-health
+Learn more by visiting Bewellshbp.com/jump-shot-for-health

 3rd QUARTER NEWSLETTER BLURB (March)